redox-os/redox/README.md

 <img alt="Redox" height="150" src="img/logo.png">

-**Redox** is a operating system written in pure Rust, designed to be modular and secure.
+**Redox** is an operating system written in pure Rust, designed to be modular and secure.
 The development blog can be found at http://www.redox-os.org.

 Documentation can be found [here](http://ticki.github.io/redocs/redox/).